fsprojects/fsharp-ai-tools/README.md

 [<LiveCheck>]
 let check1 = train 4 |> Seq.last
 ```
+When using live-checks, underlying tensors are not actually populated with data - instead only their
+shapes are analyzed.
+Arrays and raw numerics values are computed as normal.

 Typically each model is equipped with one `LiveCheck` that instantiates the model on training data.